Marcroth0/p1-secret-bar/README.md

 As guidance for the theme of the website I had my moodboard with a collection of images, which colors and character built the palette with a base of black.

 ![MoodBoard](./assets/readme/moodboard-readme.png)

-### Features Left to Implement

--   A way to make sure the image being sent in is in fact their own dog.
-As well as see -

 ## Testing